 Shino Tanikawa is parent to two daughters, a high school senior and a fifth grader, both in public schools in Manhattan.
 She is currently the President of the Community Education Council District 2, which encompasses much of Lower Manhattan, Midtown and the Upper East Side.
 She also sits on the 75 Morton Street Task Force of the Community Board #2 in Greenwich Village.
 Prior to serving on the CECD2, Tanikawa was a member of the Parent Commission for School Governance and District 2 PTA Presidents’ Council .She has been an officer of the PTA at her daughters’ schools, as well as on their School Leadership Teams.
 Tanikawa is also an environmental educator, and has hosted numerous workshops, led field trips, and taught classes at all grade levels.
 She has a Master of Science in Marine Environmental Sciences from Stony Brook University and a Bachelor of Arts in Communication Design from Parsons School of Design.

-Tesa Wilson is a public school parent and has been the President of Community Education Council in District 14 since 2010, representing the Brooklyn neighborhoods of Williamsburg, Greenpoint and parts of Bedford Stuyvesant and Bushwick.
+Tesa Wilson is a public school parent and was formerly the President of Community Education Council in District 14 between 2010 and 2015, representing the Brooklyn neighborhoods of Williamsburg, Greenpoint and parts of Bedford Stuyvesant and Bushwick.
 She has been a member of the Community Education Council for eight years, has volunteered as a Learning Leader in the district’s elementary schools, is a member of the District Leadership team, and has been a resident of Williamsburg for over twenty years.